Market Segmentation in Online Platforms: Ranking Policies

 The probability $\Pi^{PR}$ of a purchase in the next time period is thus given by

-\citet{2015abeliuk_et_al} showed that the performance ranking can be computed efficiently, i.e., in strongly polynomial time: See Theorem 1 by \citet{2015abeliuk_et_al}.\footnote{\citet{2015abeliuk_et_al} assumed $z=0$ but their proof can be easily generalized for any $z \in \mathbb{R}_{\geq 0}$.} Moreover, despite the myopic focus of the performance ranking, a series of agent-based simulations performed by \citet{2015abeliuk_et_al} showed that, for the special case of $K=1$, the performance ranking outperforms the popularity ranking by roughly 20 percent in the long run on experiments modeled after the MusicLab, and exhibits much less unpredictability.
+\citet{abeliuk2015benefits} showed that when $K=1$, this greedy ranking policy can be computed efficiently, i.e., in strongly polynomial time (Theorem 1 in \citet{abeliuk2015benefits}, they assumed $z=0$ but their proof can be easily generalized for any $z \in \mathbb{R}_{\geq 0}$).
+Moreover, despite the myopic focus of the performance ranking, a series of computational experiments performed by \citet{abeliuk2015benefits} showed that, for the special case of $K=1$, the performance ranking was superior than the standard popularity ranking both in terms of unpredictability as well as in terms of number of purchases.
 Unfortunately, the performance ranking cannot be computed efficiently when there are at least two classes of consumers.
-More precisely, we can show that the 2-Class Logit problem which is known to be NP-hard \cite{rusmevichientong2014assortment} can be reduced (under Turing reductions) to computing the performance ranking in our setting.
+More precisely, we can show that the assortment problem under a 2-segment Mixed Multinomial Logit choice model which is known to be NP-hard \citep{rusmevichientong2014assortment} can be reduced (under Turing reductions) to computing the performance ranking in our setting.

+\begin{theorem} Computing the performance ranking is NP-hard under Turing reductions.
+This is true even when $K=2$ and the product qualities are the same for all consumer classes. \end{theorem}